nektro/zigmod/docs/zig.mod.md

 ### `root_dependencies`
 - Type: `[]Dep`
-Similar to `dependencies` but will only get added to the project if the current `zig.mod` is the root module.
+Similar to `dependencies` but will only get added to the project if the current `zigmod.yml` is the root module.

 ### `build_dependencies`
 - Type: `[]Dep`
-Similar to `dependencies` but will only get added to the project if the current `zig.mod` is the root module.
+Similar to `dependencies` but will only get added to the project if the current `zigmod.yml` is the root module.
 Exposed in `deps.zig` through the `deps.imports` decl.

 ### `min_zig_version`
 - Type: `string`